exosolarplanet/terraform-config/README.md

 Google App Engine has various built-in tools for visualising and analysing the metrics of your application.

 ### Network Traffic Monitoring
-You can monitor the traffic of you application and responses
+You can monitor the traffic of your application and responses
 ![Logging](docs/monitoring.png)

 ### Billing Monitoring